 - If you’re not sure if you can use the internet to complete your work, ask your instructor!
 In all cases, students are required to cite any external source used in their work, even for math and computer science courses.

 - Utilise the resources of Waterloo's Writing and Communication Centre, such as their information about paraphrasing and their workshops.

 Cheating can occur when a student obtains answers from unauthorized aids (such as note-sharing or answer-sharing platforms).

-This can happen intentionally (through the use of such platforms) or unintentionally (by joining a student-created group chat where answers to assignments or tests are being circulated; a student may unintentionally ‘check’ their answers against what’s posted or get inspired from what others are saying, but the answers they submit for grades no longer reflect their own work).
-All students, whether intentional or not, have committed an offence in this case.
+When students view a website or join a student-created group chat where answers to assignments or tests are being circulated then a student may unintentionally ‘check’ their answers against what’s posted or get inspired from what others are saying.
+The answers they submit for grades no longer reflect their own work and the Math academic integrity office will view it as committing an academic integrity offence.

 For example, students working together to complete an independent, take-home final exam would be unauthorized collaboration.
-If you are not sure if group work is permitted, ask your instructor before collaborating.
 For assignments where group work is not permitted, students should prepare their final answers alone; they can discuss course concepts, but not read or use each other’s answers.

 Getting too much help from tutors or editors is also an example of unauthorized collaboration.
 In general, tutors and editors should not be changing or completing your work for you – they can make suggestions on how to improve your writing or better understand and engage with course concepts, but all of your work you submit must be your own.